Construction crafts and trades: job roles explained

 Brickwork includes bricklaying and stonemasonry, and you can choose to specialise in one or both of these areas.
 As a bricklayer, you’ll work as part of a ‘brickwork gang’ to trim and shape bricks, lay bricks, apply mortar and check the courses are straight.
 There could be several gangs on site, depending on the size of the project.

 Carpenters and joiners work together to prepare and install the wooden parts of buildings, from floorboards and roof trusses to windows and doors.
 Typically, a joiner uses drawings to prepare the materials and a carpenter installs them and does any structural work – but the two roles overlap and sometimes one person will do both.
 Joinery can be split into two areas: site (floors, doors and roofs) and bench (counters, kitchens and staircases).
 Carpenters and joiners must be able to cope with dusty conditions.
+You can also specialise in building temporary supports, which are used to hold setting concrete in shape.
+This is called formwork or shuttering.

 Electricians (sometimes known as electrical technicians) install and repair the electrical systems around us: for example, in all sorts of buildings and on our streets.
 You might find yourself specialising in installation or maintenance – or in a particular area such as highways maintenance and street lighting or solar panels.
 You may work in a team or on your own.
 You’ll need to be a logical thinker and problem solver.
 A head for heights and being happy working in all weathers will probably be useful, too.
 Be aware that you may need to take extra on-the-job qualifications to ensure you are able to carry out tasks such as portable appliance testing (PAT).
+You also need a level 3 electrical or electrotechnical qualification to be an electrician, which you can do through an apprenticeship.

 You will paint and decorate in a range of environments, from redecorating homes to applying finishing paint touches to structures such as bridges.
 You could choose to specialise in a particular technique such as restoration.
-Be prepared to wear a protective mask and/or climb a ladder in order to carry out a job.
+Be prepared to wear a protective mask or climb a ladder in order to carry out a job.

 As a scaffolder, you’ll put up and take down scaffolding using a series of metal tubes (standards), horizontal poles (ledgers) and wooden working platforms (battens).
 You’ll need a head for heights, good hand-eye co-ordination and to be resilient to extreme weather.
 Steeplejacks use a variety of systems – scaffolding, harnesses, belay rope fall-arrest systems, bosun’s chairs and abseil equipment – to carry out general maintenance work and repairs at great heights.
 As a steeplejack, you will work across the main areas of construction, doing tasks such as repairing masonry and fitting aircraft warning lights on tall structures.